davidbarone/parser/README.md

 Additionally, the alias modification rules mean that C & B can be 'aliased' in the tree for improved semantics.

 ## Abstract syntax tree structure
 The abstract syntax tree structure uses `Node` objects to represent non-terminal nodes, and `Token` objects to represent terminal nodes.
-The `Node` object has a properties collection.
-This properties collection contains all the symbols gathered during parsing.
+Each `Node` object has a properties collection.
+This properties collection contains all the child symbols gathered during parsing.
 The property names are the node names, or the aliases (if specified).
+The properties collection create the tree structure.
 The properties collection can contain `Node` objects, `Token` objects, or lists of them.

 ## Processing a Tree Using the Visitor Class
 A `Visitor` class is included which allows for an abstract syntax tree to be processed.
 A new visitor is created using: